hanyun2019/deepracer2021/README.md

 # deepracer2021

-By Haowen Huang
-Prepared for GCR Internal DeepRacer Challenger Match
+Prepared for GCR Internal DeepRacer Challenger Match by Haowen Huang

 Paremeters as the follows: